Bownlux/Fabric-Language-Rust/README.md

 >
 > **Maintenance note:** this project won't get major updates that often — most of my
 > time currently goes to [RevivalSMP.net](https://RevivalSMP.net) and Retromod.
 Issues
-> and PRs are still welcome; expect slow turnaround.
+> and PRs are still welcome.
+This is more of a proof of concept, expect slow turnaround.

 ## Quickstart for mod authors